+During its March 23, 2018 meeting, the LRC held a Mobile Clinic stakeholder meeting to discuss next steps in addressing mobile optometric facilities.
 As previously discussed (and explained in more detail here), the Mobile Clinic workgroup recommended the Legislation and Regulation Committee (LRC) break the mobile clinic solution into two categories:

-- Access for homebound patients who are unable to obtain care from a traditional brick and mortar location - 2.
-Access to mobile services for convenience (e.g., mobile services brought directly to schools, health events, businesses, etc.)
+- 1. Access for homebound patients who are unable to obtain care from a traditional brick and mortar location, and - 2.
+Access to all other mobile services (e.g., mobile services brought directly to schools, health events, businesses, etc.).